-The group determined that a national Catholic networking organization should be created to inform and facilitate the efforts to end the use of the death penalty by state Catholic conferences, diocesan offices, and other Catholic organizations and institutions.
+The group discerned that a national Catholic organization should be created to inform and facilitate the efforts to end the use of the death penalty by state Catholic conferences, diocesan offices, and other Catholic organizations and institutions.
 Among other services, the new organization would provide resource materials and education programs (in English and Spanish), workshops, speakers for conferences and special events, and a website with downloadable media.

 CMN was formally launched on January 25, 2009.